 - kidney disease

 - an unusual or allergic reaction to trimethoprim, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Visit your doctor or health care professional as directed.
-Tell your doctor if your symptoms do not start to get better or if they get worse.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.